Frequently Asked Questions

 After applying for financial aid—if you are deemed eligible for the award—you will be invited to attend a mandatory orientation session to enroll in the program.

 If you have completed more than 50 hours in the fall semester, you may apply those hours in excess of 50 hours to the spring semester as long as you are approved to receive the award in the spring.
-This does not apply to excess hours served in the spring semester—spring hours may not be carried over to the fall.
+Excess hours may not be carried over between academic years, i.e. Spring 2021 to Fall 2021.

 No. You must be a full-time student at UH Mānoa.

-If you have already accepted the award, please notify the Office of Civic and Community Engagement in writing and we will notify the Office of Financial Aid.
+If you have already accepted the award, please email the Program Coordinator, Liane Akana as soon as possible at firstname.lastname@example.org notifying us of your intent to return your award and for which semester(s) and we will notify the Office of Financial Aid.
 If your award is declined or cancelled, the amount of your award will be debited from your myUH account.

-We will accept hours served over the winter and spring breaks.
-We will accept service logged in August toward your fall hours, but not for the months of June or July.
+Yes, we will accept hours served over the winter and spring breaks.
+We will accept service logged beginning in August, but not for the months of June or July.

-15) If I receive the Mānoa Service Award this fall, will I automatically receive the award the following semester?
+13) If I receive the Mānoa Service Award this fall, will I automatically receive the award following semester?

 Not necessarily.
 In order to receive the Mānoa Service Award, you must meet the eligibility criteria for each semester you are awarded.
-Also, if you did not successfully meet the obligations of your award in any previous semesters, you may not continue to receive the award.
+Also, if you did not successfully meet the obligations of your award in the previous semester, you may not continue to receive the award.

 As long as your internship is with a non-profit or government organization and is unpaid, we would accept the hours.
 If you are performing clinic hours through your UH department, please check to make sure the clinic supervisor is willing to sign off on your service logs.

-17) If I have a scholarship that requires me to volunteer, would I be able to count those hours?
+15) If I have another scholarship that requires me to volunteer, would I be able to count those hours?

 Yes, we would accept those hours.

-18) My friend wants to recieve the Mānoa Service Award, how can he apply?
+16) My friend wants to receive the Mānoa Service Award, how can he apply?

 Liane Akana, Program Coordinator